 Video content is the secret to successful content marketing.

-YouTube is the home of online video, both for marketing professionals and regular consumers.
+YouTube is the home of online video content, both for marketing professionals and regular consumers.

 - 8 out of 10 web users watches YouTube videos